Is Bitcoin bad for the environment?

 3. Bitcoin Mining Council.
 Quarterly Bitcoin Mining Council Sustainable Mix reports · bitcoinminingcouncil.com.
 Self-reported survey data, directional, not authoritative.

 4. Electric Reliability Council of Texas (ERCOT).
 Grid operator reports on demand response and large flexible load · ercot.com.
-Bitcoin miners have gave flexible load services during grid stress events since 2022.
+Bitcoin miners have provided flexible load services during grid stress events since 2022.

 5. Lyn Alden.
 "Bitcoin's Energy Usage: A Framework" · lynalden.com/bitcoin-energy.
 Comprehensive treatment of the energy debate including the stranded energy and grid-stabilization arguments.